petersenpeter/CellExplorer/docs/interface/preferences.md

 # Preferences
 {: .no_toc}
 Allows the user to customize the Cell Explorer.
-Preferences are located in `CellExplorer_Preferences.m`.
+Preferences are located in `CellExplorer_Preferences.m` each a field in `UI.settings.*`.

 ### Display settings
 <dl>